By: Dr Waseem Alzaher, Founder, Cannabis Clinic

 The reality is that the people who need our help the most are often the ones who are missing out.
 Even as a clinic we have faced similar judgement and rejection from multiple sources including banks, landlords, and finance companies.

 And I have not looked back.
-Now that the Cannabis Clinic has seen over 1000 patients from across New Zealand, I am pleased to say we are doing what we all set out as doctors to achieve right from the start – we are helping people live a better life.
+Now that the Cannabis Clinic has seen thousands of patients from across New Zealand, I am pleased to say we are doing what we all set out as doctors to achieve right from the start – we are helping people live a better life.